-Also, even though we did homeschool through the summer this year, it was a relaxed routine for all of us.
+Also, even though we do homeschool through the summer, it is a more relaxed routine for all of us.
 Honestly, the schedule we used I would relate to how we would begin in September, but with many more water sports included.

 We begin each September with a reduced, gentle schedule.

-We add on to that once we have a pretty good routine established with those few subjects.
+We have just a few subject areas or interest led studies.
+When September returns, we add on to that after we have a pretty good routine established with those few subjects.
 In this way, the kids aren’t overloaded by a sudden onslaught of all the material we will be covering, on top of the change to their summer routines.
 We take time to be sure we understand how to use the materials and how to best learn from the information provided.
-We also make any adaptations to the materials that may be necessary so that it works best for us.
+I also use this time to make any adaptations to the materials that may be necessary so that it works best for us.
 After we feel confident in our new routine, we add on another topic or subject that we intend to study.
 We continue adding on to our schedule until it covers what we need.
 And of course, since we use gameschooling, that helps to keep things educational, fun, and minimizes stress throughout the year.